lee-junseok/Kaggle_IEEE_Fraud_Detection/README.md

 # Fraud_Transaction_Detection
+This is a small machine learning project to detect fraud transaction.

-Work for the Kaggle Competition "IEEE Fraud Detection"
+Transaction Data from the Kaggle Competition "IEEE Fraud Detection"

 Competition overview: